 - Up to two years from the date of injury or discovery to file a medical malpractice lawsuit

-- Up to four years from the date of an accident to file a personal injury lawsuit
+- Up to two years from the date of an accident to file a personal injury lawsuit

 While complying with the appropriate filing deadline is an important part of your case, it is also a complicated one.
 Many circumstances can cause a fluctuation in the statute of limitations.
 The best way to ensure compliance is to let a personal injury lawyer handle it for you.